quanhua92/ansible-redis-sentinel/README.md

 ## Notice

 The configuration for Redis and Sentinel are defined in `redis.conf.j2` and `sentinel.conf.j2`.
 The playbook explicitly uses `:` to separate each line and use `regexp` to update the corresponding file on the server.
-Therefore, the playbook will only touch the necessary setting and don't modify any other default settings.
+Therefore, the playbook will only touch the necessary setting and doesn't modify any other default settings.